sahahn/personal_website/_projects/abcd-ev-search.md

 intro: |

  This project was designed to formalize an evolutionary search based feature selection methodology for use specifically with the ABCD dataset.
 A key trait of this project was it was designed to run within a high performance computing environment, with computations spread across multiple compute nodes.

- The evolutionary search is designed with built-in multi-objective age pareto front optimization.
+ The evolutionary search was also designed with built-in multi-objective age pareto front optimization.

+ Checkout the project [github](https://github.com/sahahn/ABCD_Ev_Search) for more information.
 ---